SilkeDH/kafka-cluster/README.md

     `./consumer config.ini`

 # Accessing Confluent Control Center
-To get the website view of the control center, you need to connect via SSH to the control center instance and forward the port to your localhost like this:
+To get the website view of the control center just go to the public address of your control center instance ec2-x-x-x.compute-1.amazonaws.com:9021

-`ssh -L 9092:localhost:9092 ubuntu@ec2-x-x-x.compute-1.amazonaws.com`

-Open your web browser and go to `localhost:9092`.
-You should see the Control Center.